A collaboration between Catalysti artists and OBJEKTI 4

-As part of OBJEKTI, there will be an exhibition at Trapesa 14.6-2.9.2018.
+As part of OBJEKTI 4, there is an exhibition at Trapesa 14.6-2.9.2018.
 In addition, there will be two public events in the form of a conversational piece.
-The events are organized at Trapesa on the 15th of June and on the 17th of August from 17:30 to 20:30.
+The events are organized at Trapesa on the 15th of June and on the 17th of August 2018 from 17:30 to 20:30.

 Our collective project investigates the excess, absence, cutting, covering, growing, coloring and grooming of hair as both the materialization of individuality and of conformity.
 As an artistic medium and mediator of meaning, hair can communicate a sense of self and otherness.
 In this sense, it can either uphold or upset conventional distinctions between divisions of gender, race, region and religion.
 From these issues, hair epitomizes a global yet subjective social and personal significance.